EticaAI/EticaAI-linguistic-datasets-pt/README.en.md

 organization to allow collaboration on an ongoing basis.

-Linguistic datasets in Portuguese are rare, not very complete and, when they exist, they are often on a restricted use license.
-The importance of our work here, to even release commercial use, has the potential to help in automations (such as detection of verbal attacks).
+Linguistic datasets in Portuguese are rare, not very complete and, when they exist, often are on restricted use license or depend on access to APIs proprietary, even if free.
+The importance of our work here, from even freeing commercial use, has the potential to help with automation (such as detection of verbal attacks).

+### Role of HXL-CPLP

+Not only HXL (The Humanitarian eXchange Language) is our main form data storage in this project, as there is an exchange of aids, via with people who already work in the information technology area of international humanitarian organizations.

+Your feedback on how to improve collaboration processes can impact even even outside Portuguese-speaking countries.
+You, whether you are a developer of software to even a typically affected community member (even without knowing English or without having affinity with computers) if you are interested we can help you prepare beyond your home country.

-## Role of people in the community
+### Role of people in the community

-(...)
+For the purposes of this project, both Etica.AI and HXL-CPLP people should be seen as facilitators, not creators.
+Community people affected, even if they are not specialists with an academic doctorate (but who, still, has the courage to help assemble initial content that can be revised in the future) are the main enablers of every idea.

+One of the implications of data sets dedicated to the public domain is that the final result may not contain names of individuals (not even Etica.AI / HXL-CPLP) as much as possible we will see alternative ways of valuing in special contribution from people who help to coordinate / revalidate work of others or who created meaningful initial content even if you prefer not to assume authorship of your contributions for fear of retaliation.

 ## Working files
 - HXL-CPLP-Publico